Polynomial processes and their applications to mathematical Finance: Examples

-where the eigenfunctions $Q_n$ are the Jacobi polynomials and the eigenvalues $\lambda_n$ are given by $-\frac{\sigma^2}{2}n(n-1+\frac{2\beta}{\sigma^2})$.\\ This example can be extended by adding jumps, where the jump times correspond to those of a Poisson process $N$ with intensity $\lambda$ and the jump size is a function of the process level.
-Indeed, if a jump occurs, then the process is reflected at $\frac{1}{2}$ so that it remains in the interval $[0,1]$, i.e. we have
+on $S=[0,1]$, where $\theta \in [0,1]$ and $\beta,\sigma > 0$.
+This example can be extended by adding jumps, where the jump times correspond to those of a Poisson process with intensity $\lambda$ and the jump size is a function of the process level.
+Indeed, if a jump occurs, then the process is reflected at $\frac{1}{2}$ so that it remains in the interval $[0,1]$.
+The extended generator is given by